Elizabethcase/my-digital-garden/_notes/race_ej_cc_seminar/syllabusrejcc.md

 title: Race, Environmental Justice, and Climate Change Syllabus
 ---

 This class was created by a group* of Earth and Environmental PhD students at Columbia University/the Lamont-Doherty Earth Observatory in Summer 2020.
-The syllabus was created by all of us, while the linked notes are salient points that I've taken from the lectures and discussions.
+The syllabus was created by all of us, while the linked notes are salient points that I've taken from the lectures, readings, and discussions; they may or may not be edited.
+An experiment in learning.

 \*Kailani Acosta, Lauren Moseley, Roger Creel, Anna Barth, Clara Chang, and me, with input from Mingfang Ting, Maya Tolstoy, Cynthia Thomson, Adam Sobol, and Ben Orlove